kjolley/BIGSdb_documentation/dbase_setup.rst

   * Overrides the total limit on pending submissions that a user can submit via the web submission system.
 Default: '20'.

+* TwoFieldBreakdown

+  * Enable Two Field Breakdown plugin: either 'yes' or 'no'.
+If the all_plugins attribute is set to 'yes', the plugin can be disabled by setting this attribute to 'no'.
+It is enabled by default.

 * user